jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_king_of_the_sweeps.md

   <p><em>by Steve Lombardi</em></p>

   <p>
     A World Series sweep is an exceptional incident.
 It also stirs either extreme jubilation or great sadness for hometown fans of the participants.
-For the winning side, the source of utmost delight is obvious &mdash; your team excelled while never experiencing the finality of a loss.
-For fans rooting for the eventual losing team, the pain is numbing &mdash; having the still somewhat fresh and resonating joy of the triumphant Pennant chase completely washed over by a tidal wave of their Series opponent's dominance, without striking even a single shot against their foe.
+For the winning side, the source of utmost delight is obvious&mdash;your team excelled while never experiencing the finality of a loss.
+For fans rooting for the eventual losing team, the pain is numbing&mdash;having the still somewhat fresh and resonating joy of the triumphant Pennant chase completely washed over by a tidal wave of their Series opponent's dominance, without striking even a single shot against their foe.
   </p>

   <p>